StubHub: History

-2000–2007
+Founding and early years

 Eric Baker had the idea for an online secondhand event ticket marketplace after he struggled to purchase secondhand tickets for a showing of The Lion King on Broadway.
 He began developing the concept with Jeff Fluhr as part of a competition while both were students at Stanford Graduate School of Business.
 In March 2000, the pair incorporated StubHub in San Francisco to act as that marketplace.
 The company raised USD600,000 in seed funding by August 2000.
 Fluhr left school to be chief executive officer of StubHub; Baker graduated in 2001 and became company president.
+That year, StubHub signed its first deal with a professional sports team, partnering with the Seattle Mariners.
 In 2002, eBay was in talks to acquire StubHub for US$20 million, although the agreement had later "fallen apart over price."
-That year, StubHub signed its first deal with a professional sports team, partnering with the Seattle Mariners.
 By its third year of operation, StubHub had 60 employees.
-After having a falling out with Fluhr in 2005, Baker left the company, retaining 10% ownership.
+The company was incorporated on December 17, 2004 as Pugnacious Endeavors.